Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     )[0]
 ```

-If agents have already received some letters, the likeliness of receiving more letters grows.
-In this way, we can allow agents to become, in a sense, more "famous".
-This could be one simple possible mechanism to model why well-known people like Christiaan Huygens seem to have received much more letters than others.
+This means that agents who have already received letters are more likely to keep receiving even more.
+In this way, we can allow agents to become, in a sense, more 'famous'.
+This is one simple possible mechanism for modeling why well-known people like [Christiaan Huygens](https://en.wikipedia.org/wiki/Christiaan_Huygens) received many more letters than other members of the Republic of Letters.

-We also make it less likely for every agent to move in every step, as people don't constantly relocate.
+We'll also reduce the rate of agents moving to different cell at every step, as people don't constantly relocate.
 For this, we introduce another weighted random choice, this time with fixed weight.
-Now agents will only move with a chance of 20%, whenever they draw a one.
+Now, the chance of an agent moving will only be 20%, or whenever they draw a '1'.

 ```python
 if self.random.choices([0,1], weights=[0.8, 0.2], k=1)[0] == 1: